Shea Seger: Singles

 The track "Clutch" peaked at number 47 in the UK Singles Chart in May 2001.

 She contributed two tracks to the soundtrack of the film Railed (2008), written and directed by Ryan Fox.
 The tracks were "Hourglass" and "Surrender".

 On July 19, 2010, Seger released her self-titled second album through the independent record label Truthcore.

+Legacy

+As a tribute to Seger, director and writer Cameron Crowe named a character (played by Desi Lydic) "Shea Seger" in the 2011 American biographical comedy drama film We Bought a Zoo.